BenMakesGames/RPG-Maker-MZ-Plugins/README.md

 #### BMG_ScreenByScreen ⭐⭐
 Allows players to automatically transition from map to map by moving to the edge of a map.

+#### BMG_ShowMonsterHP ⭐

+Shows an HP bar above enemies if at least one of the party member has the `<ShowMonsterHP>` note (either on the party member directly, their class, or one of their equipped items).

 #### BMG_StatusEffectsIgnoreLuck

 LUK no longer affects the chance of resisting status effects.

 #### BMG_WeaponlessSkills ⭐⭐